-- Key OU in the participant's PT field on SERA for the correct month. - Key the appropriate code in the INELIG REASON field on SEPA. - Key the date of denial closure in the INELIG DATE field on SEPA as applicable for the appropriate program, using both of the following criteria:
+- Key OU in the participant's PT field on SERA for the correct month. - Key the appropriate code in the INELIG REASON field on SEPA. - Key the date of denial closure in the INELIG DATE field on SEPA as applicable for the appropriate program, using all of the following criteria:

-NA Dates of Ineligibility CA Ineligible Date
+NA Ineligibility Date

+CA Ineligibility Date

-• Redetermine eligibility for the month.
+Redetermine eligibility for the month.